MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the File Engine Settings to use AD RMS with an Identity

 If the DNS SRV record for MDE has been published and `Microsoft.InformationProtection.Identity` has been provided as part of the engine settings, the only required code change is to set `FileEngineSettings.ProtectionOnlyEngine = true`.
-This must be set as labeling (policy) operations are not supported for AD RMS protection endpoints.
+This property must be set as labeling (policy) operations are not supported for AD RMS protection endpoints.

 ```csharp
 // Configure FileEngineSettings as protection only engine.